ASC 2022 Logo no tagline 300

-Item authoring is a science as well as an art, and if you have done it, you know just how challenging it can be!
+Item writing (aka item authoring) is a science as well as an art, and if you have done it, you know just how challenging it can be!
 You are experts at what you do, and you want to make sure that your examinees are too.
 But it’s hard to write questions that are clear, reliable, unbiased, and differentiate on the thing you are trying to assess.
 Here are some tips.

 Because items are the building blocks of tests, it is likely that the test items within your tests are the greatest threat to its overall validity and reliability.
 Here are some important tips in item authoring.
 Want deeper guidance?
 Check out our Item Writing Guide.